michaelliao/mysql-warp/README.md

 Q: Does mysql-warp support one-to-many, many-to-many releationships?

 A: No. mysql-warp is a thin wrapper for table-object mapping which makes it very fast and all SQLs are totally under your control.

+Q: Can I define multiple primary keys?

+A: No. Error occurs if multiple primary keys found.

+Q: Can I mapping a field name to a different name on model?

+A: No you can't.